IridiumIO/CompactGUI/README.md

 The compression used by compact.exe is similar to the built-in NTFS compression in that it is transparent.
 Compressed files and programs can still be accessed as if nothing has changed and show up in Explorer as they normally would — they'll just be decompressed on the fly at runtime.
 However, the newer algorithms used by Compact are much more efficient.

 ## Installation
-**Note: Proceed with caution if your system language is *not* English.
-There are [potential issues](https://github.com/ImminentFate/CompactGUI/wiki/Important-Information#localization-issues-40) that may crop up if your language is set to anything else.
-A fix for this will be released soon**
+~~**Note: Proceed with caution if your system language is *not* English.
+There are [potential issues](https://github.com/ImminentFate/CompactGUI/wiki/Important-Information#localization-issues-40) that may crop up if your language is set to anything else.~~**

+**A fix for this has been released!
+Please post an issue if you have an issue with another language**

 <p align = "center">Download the standalone program from <a href="https://github.com/ImminentFate/CompactGUI/releases">GitHub Releases</a></p>